 Everyone knows how dangerous cigarettes can be, and yet, society still tolerates its use.
 While some cities have banned its use in public, many more still don’t do enough to quell its use.

 The use of tobacco products is one of the main causes of preventable and premature death and disease the world over.
-According to the Centers of Disease and Control, 443,000 smoking-related deaths occur in the US alone.
-Others argue that death happens all the time, through various diseases and accidents.
-However, the problem is not with the deaths itself; the problem is that those 443,000 lives lost could have been prevented.
+According to the Centers for Disease Control, 443,000 smoking-related deaths occur in the US alone.
+Others argue that death happens all the time through various diseases and accidents.
+However, the problem is not with the deaths themselves; the problem is that those 443,000 lives lost could have been prevented.

 That is the question.
 Banning something that millions of people do every day is tough to execute.
 Imagine the worldwide outrage when smoking is banned suddenly.
 It would cause chaos.
-But even if, theoretically, all smokers opt-in to the idea, there are other issues that need to be addressed as well.
+But even if, theoretically, all smokers opt-in to the idea, other issues also need to be addressed.

 One of these is the tax revenue governments get from smoking.
 In the US, the amount collected in tobacco tax in 2013 amounted to $43.9 billion.
 It is hard for governments to let go of that outright.
 If tobacco were to be banned, the taxpayers would have to pay more to provide that same amount.
 Either that or the government would have to cut its spending.

 Another issue to consider is the economy.
 The tobacco industry employs thousands of farmers and workers who earn a mean annual wage of about $58,000.
-If cigarette smoking were to be banned, a lot of people who earn a decent living would suddenly lose it all.
+If cigarette smoking were to be banned, many people who earn a decent living would suddenly lose it all.

 Then there is the issue of religion.
-Some religions use tobacco as part of their rituals and ceremonies, such Native Americans.
-Stifling any one religion can result in violent protests by both, followers of the offended religion and others as well.
+Some religions use tobacco as part of their rituals and ceremonies, such as Native Americans.
+Stifling any one religion can result in violent protests by both followers of the offended religion and others as well.

 There is also the risk of fires in smokers’ homes.
 Statistics show that smokers are seven times more likely to have a house fire than non-smokers, and about 1000 Americans die from smoking-related home fires annually.
 What’s more, 90% of wildfires in the US are caused by smoking.

 Another lesser-known statistic is the number of car accidents smokers get involved in.
-Studies have shown that smokers get distracted an average of 12 seconds while looking for a cigarette or lighter.
-Compare this to the 10 seconds one gets distracted by cell phone use and it is plain to see that smoking while driving is more dangerous.
-It has been stated that 76% of car accidents are caused by smoking, which is alarming considering no one talks about this risk.
+Studies have shown that smokers get distracted for an average of 12 seconds while looking for a cigarette or lighter.
+Compare this to the 10 seconds one gets distracted by cell phone use, and it is plain to see that smoking while driving is more dangerous.
+It has been stated that 76% of car accidents are caused by smoking, which is alarming, considering no one talks about this risk.

 A high cost of smoking happens to those around who don’t smoke.
 Thousands of innocent people are affected by inhaling second-hand smoke.
-Add to that the number of lives affected by forest fires and car accidents brought about by smoking, and you have a significant number of innocent people who get hurt without doing anything wrong.
+Add to that the number of lives affected by forest fires and car accidents brought about by smoking, and many innocent people get hurt without doing anything wrong.
 Pregnant women who also smoke cause harm to the unborn child, but the same effects occur just by inhaling second-hand smoke.
 So the next time you want to light up, think of all the lives you indirectly affect.